jamilsinno/jamilsinno/README.md

 </p>
 <p>My name is Jamil Sinno.
 I am a Full-Stack Software Developer specializing in the MERN stack.
 My career vision is to educate, and advocate for accessibility and representation in tech.</p>

 <p>I was born in Kuwait to Lebanese parents before immigrating to Halifax in 2004.
-Growing up as an immigrant in Canada came with a lot of challenges and opportunities.
-With a background in Chemical and Industrial Engineering from Dalhousie University, I plan on bringing my experiences into the tech world.
-Furthermore, I plan to advocate for those with similar experiences and to build representation.
+Growing up as an immigrant in Canada came with a lot of challenges and opportunities that leave me well placed to advocate for and represent those with similar experiences.
+With my background in Chemical and Industrial Engineering from Dalhousie University and a passion for writing code, I plan on bringing my expertise into the tech world.
 I believe there is a place for everyone in tech, and that technology can improve many people's lives, specifically marginalized groups.</p>

 <p>When I'm not coding I'm usually gaming, lifting, cooking, reading, or posting about my experiences.
 I have two cats, Ed and Al. I post pictures of them frequently on my <a href="https://twitter.com/JamilSinno" target="_blank" rel="noopener noreferrer">Twitter</a>.</p>